Forget about buying the expensive store-bought version – you can make this easy Homemade Poultry Seasoning from spices already in your spice cabinet!

-This poultry seasoning came together in a snap and guess what the secret ingredient is – Nutmeg.
+This Homemade Poultry Seasoning came together in a snap and guess what the secret ingredient is – Nutmeg.
 Yes, a pinch of freshly ground nutmeg just adds a note that makes the poultry blend sing.
-So, when you are rifling around in your pantry looking for that bottle of Poultry Seasoning that hasn’t seen the light of day since Holiday Season 2007, know that you can make your own in 5 minutes flat and the most effort you might have to exert will be grinding the pepper (which next time I will do myself in the spice grinder, not by hand).
+So, when you are rifling around in your pantry looking for that bottle of poultry seasoning that hasn’t seen the light of day since Holiday Season 2007, know that you can make your own in 5 minutes flat and the most effort you might have to exert will be grinding the pepper (which next time I will do myself in the spice grinder, not by hand).
 It keeps well and is a great gift in a spice basket or something around the holidays.

 - 3 tablespoons dried thyme